 Fountain of Youth

 The Fountain of Youth by Lugnason Falls is as mystical as the tales of Siquijor Island.
 You won’t see any signs for it and the best way to find it is just by following the path.
 Once you arrive down the path from the parking lot, you’ll have Lugnason Falls on the left and the Fountain of Youth to the right.
-It will only take you a couple of minutes to walk down the path on the right and to arrive to this mystical place.
+It will only take you a couple of minutes to walk down the path on the right and to arrive at this mystical place.

 We saw a small shed, no people and a cow down there.
 Quite peculiar, if you ask me!
 The fountain is otherwise used for soaking, but we seemed to have arrived after a wild day and it was filled with bottles and trash.
 Just as we were leaving some locals cleaned it up a bit though.
 All in all, an interesting extra place to see during your time in Siquijor!